Skip to main content

 April 7, 2025

-The Detroit Free Press reports that Amir Makled -- an American citizen and attorney for a University of Michigan student criminally charged in relation to pro-Palestinian demonstrations -- was detained by CBP at the Detroit Airport on April 6, 2025, while returning to the country.
+Among those subject to the practice include Amir Makled -- an American citizen and attorney for a University of Michigan student criminally charged in relation to pro-Palestinian demonstrations -- who was detained by CBP at the Detroit Airport on April 6, 2025, while returning to the country.
 According to Makled, he was taken to secondary screening in a "small interrogation room" and questioned by CBP's "Tactical Terrorism Response Team."
 A CBP officer reportedly told Makled, "[w]e know you're a lawyer.
 We know you take on big cases."
 The agents wanted to confiscate Makled's phone, but he refused to turn it over "because it contained privileged information with all of his clients."
 Eventually, Makled agreed to let the agents see his contact list and was allowed to leave.

 Trump 2.0 [ID # 1668]